We require experienced clinicians to become examiners and assess candidates undergoing the MRCP(UK) Part 2 Clinical Exam (PACES).

 - (UK only) Have undergone equality and diversity training within the past three years.

-- Physicians interested in, but not necessarily expert in, medical assessment.
+- Be interested in, but not necessarily expert in, medical assessment.

-- Collegiate Members must have achieved the Certificate of Completion of Training (CCT), or be on the specialist register, and be in a substantive consultant post.
+- Be a Collegiate Members who has achieved the Certificate of Completion of Training (CCT), or be on the specialist register, and be in a substantive consultant post.

 - Maintain adherence to the criteria.